 - Sidebar navigation doesn't support blocks.

-- Every page added to a folder appears as a link in the sidebar navigation.
-The sidebar displays on any Layout Page in the folder.
+- Every page added to a folder or member area appears as a link in the sidebar navigation.
+The sidebar displays on any Layout Page in the folder or member area.

 - Pages in an Index only display sidebar navigation when visiting the direct URL for the individual page.

-- On Products Pages, the sidebar navigation displays links to different product categories.
+- On Store Pages, the sidebar navigation displays links to different product categories.
 Clicking a link filters out every product except the ones in that category.

-- Adjust the text style, size, and color with Page Text and Heading tweaks.
+Adjust the text style, size, and color with Page Text and Heading tweaks in Main Content.

 The site header, sidebar navigations, and page banners have their own font and color options.

 Bedford Index Pages turn the content from multiple pages into stacked sections, so you can highlight different images and information in one location.
 Content sections are made from Layout Pages and are a good option for adding text, buttons, and other blocks.